emrdan/newtech-demo/README.md

 Downsides

+  - I had to do everything from zero (with very limited time)
   - No UX
   - No Mobile Responsive
   - Backend code was put together but still have to test it